stefanspringer1/Pipeline/README.md

 **NOTE:**

-There is an issue with the `@Step` macro on Windows that needs that is being resolved.
+There is an issue with the `@Step` macro on Windows that is being resolved.

 ---